Lake Elsinore, California: Cemetery

 The Elsinore Valley Cemetery District maintains a public cemetery in the city.
 The cemetery was established in 1891 by Peter Wall.
 The Jewish Home of Peace Cemetery, a.k.a.
 Mt.
 Sinai Memorial Park of Elsinore, is part of the cemetery.

 The Manker Family Cemetery is an historical cemetery located on the family property.
-Three known burials are from 1887–1902, with evidence of at least one other burial.
+Three known burials are from 1887 to 1902, with evidence of at least one other burial.
 The four wooden tombstones were burned in a fire.

 Transportation

 Roads and highways

-Lake Elsinore is served by Interstate 15, which connects the city to points south such as Murrieta, Temecula and San Diego, and to points north such as Corona, Ontario and Las Vegas.
+Lake Elsinore is served by Interstate 15, which connects the city to points south such as Temecula and San Diego, and to points north such as Corona, Ontario and Las Vegas.
 Construction is expected to begin around 2025 on a set of toll lanes in the median of Interstate 15 that would extend south from Corona to the northern part of Lake Elsinore.
 Lake Elsinore is also served by State Route 74, which connects the city with Orange County to the west as well as points east including Perris, the San Jacinto Valley, and the Coachella Valley.
-Long-range plans include upgrading State Route 74 and placing it on a new, more direct expressway alignment known as the Ethanac Expressway.
+Long-range plans include redirecting State Route 74 onto a newer, more direct expressway alignment known as the Ethanac Expressway.

 In addition to highways, many of Lake Elsinore's primary streets connect the city with other cities nearby.
-Grand Avenue and Mission Trail both connect Lake Elsinore with the neighboring city of Wildomar, and to the east Railroad Canyon Road connects Lake Elsinore with the city of Canyon Lake as well as the city of Menifee (where it becomes Newport Road).
+Grand Avenue and Mission Trail both connect Lake Elsinore with the neighboring city of Wildomar, and to the east Railroad Canyon Road connects Lake Elsinore with the cities of Canyon Lake and Menifee.
 Temescal Canyon Road continues from the northwestern part of the city and passes through the unincorporated community of Temescal Valley before reaching the city of Corona.